2018/2019 Scholarships at Montana State

 Spring or Summer Semester Scholarships for New Students

 New students applying for spring or summer admission can also receive a new student scholarship, but it is not always automatic.
-Students in this situation should contact the scholarship staff within Financial Aid Services with questions at (406) 994-2845.
+Students in this situation should contact their application evaluator in the Office of Admissions by calling 406-994-2452.

 Please note that if a student is delaying freshman admission to attend another university, they will be considered transfer students and may qualify for the transfer scholarship program.